 What You Can Eat on an Anti-Mucus Diet

 Ok, so we’ve talked about what you can’t eat on an anti-mucus diet.
-Let’s switch focus to all the delicious foods you can eat to reduce mucus as well as inflammation.
+Let’s switch focus to all the delicious foods you can eat that reduce mucus as well as inflammation.

 Fruits and vegetables

 In general, most fruits and vegetables are OK to eat on the anti-mucus diet.
 You’ll want to stay away from those that can naturally increase your body’s histamine levels (see above).
-Otherwise, here are some good fruits and vegetables to eat:
+Otherwise, below is a mucus-free food list with some good fruits and vegetables to eat:

 - Bell peppers